Mark Jeffrey Delong Sells 1,000 Shares of Apellis Pharmaceuticals, Inc. (NASDAQ:APLS) Stock

 - On Tuesday, May 18th, Mark Jeffrey Delong sold 2,000 shares of Apellis Pharmaceuticals stock.
 The shares were sold at an average price of $55.00, for a total value of $110,000.00.

 APLS has been the subject of several recent analyst reports.
-Needham & Company LLC restated a “buy” rating and set a $85.00 target price on shares of Apellis Pharmaceuticals in a research note on Monday.
-UBS Group initiated coverage on Apellis Pharmaceuticals in a research note on Thursday, May 20th.
-They set a “buy” rating and a $82.00 target price for the company.
-Oppenheimer raised their target price on Apellis Pharmaceuticals from $64.00 to $67.00 and gave the company an “outperform” rating in a research note on Tuesday, May 18th.
-Raymond James raised their target price on Apellis Pharmaceuticals from $104.00 to $115.00 and gave the company a “strong-buy” rating in a research note on Monday, May 17th.
-Finally, Credit Suisse Group raised their target price on Apellis Pharmaceuticals from $37.00 to $39.00 and gave the company a “neutral” rating in a research note on Thursday, April 29th.
-Two analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $75.64.
+BMO Capital Markets boosted their target price on Apellis Pharmaceuticals from $68.00 to $89.00 and gave the company an “outperform” rating in a research report on Thursday, July 8th.
+Cowen boosted their target price on Apellis Pharmaceuticals from $60.00 to $70.00 and gave the company an “outperform” rating in a research report on Thursday, July 1st.
+Needham & Company LLC initiated coverage on Apellis Pharmaceuticals in a report on Monday.
+They issued a “buy” rating and a $85.00 price target for the company.
+Credit Suisse Group boosted their price target on Apellis Pharmaceuticals from $37.00 to $39.00 and gave the company a “neutral” rating in a report on Thursday, April 29th.
+Finally, Roth Capital boosted their price target on Apellis Pharmaceuticals from $69.00 to $80.00 and gave the company a “buy” rating in a report on Monday, May 17th.
+Two investment analysts have rated the stock with a hold rating, eleven have given a buy rating and one has assigned a strong buy rating to the company.
+Apellis Pharmaceuticals has an average rating of “Buy” and an average target price of $75.64.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-FORA Capital LLC bought a new position in Apellis Pharmaceuticals in the first quarter worth about $59,000.
-Exane Derivatives bought a new stake in shares of Apellis Pharmaceuticals during the first quarter valued at approximately $68,000.
-Penserra Capital Management LLC raised its holdings in shares of Apellis Pharmaceuticals by 170.9% during the fourth quarter.
-Penserra Capital Management LLC now owns 1,750 shares of the company’s stock valued at $100,000 after buying an additional 1,104 shares during the last quarter.
-E Fund Management Co.
-Ltd. bought a new stake in shares of Apellis Pharmaceuticals during the first quarter valued at approximately $127,000.
-Finally, Eaton Vance Management bought a new stake in shares of Apellis Pharmaceuticals during the first quarter valued at approximately $154,000.
-80.10% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of the business.
+Teachers Retirement System of The State of Kentucky increased its position in shares of Apellis Pharmaceuticals by 7.5% during the first quarter.
+Teachers Retirement System of The State of Kentucky now owns 113,036 shares of the company’s stock worth $4,851,000 after purchasing an additional 7,892 shares in the last quarter.
+Baker BROS.
+Advisors LP increased its position in shares of Apellis Pharmaceuticals by 86.7% during the first quarter.
+Baker BROS.
+Advisors LP now owns 1,674,004 shares of the company’s stock worth $71,832,000 after purchasing an additional 777,453 shares in the last quarter.
+Point72 Asset Management L.P. increased its position in shares of Apellis Pharmaceuticals by 968.4% during the first quarter.
+Point72 Asset Management L.P. now owns 250,000 shares of the company’s stock worth $10,728,000 after purchasing an additional 226,600 shares in the last quarter.
+Eaton Vance Management acquired a new position in shares of Apellis Pharmaceuticals during the first quarter worth $154,000.
+Finally, Verition Fund Management LLC acquired a new position in shares of Apellis Pharmaceuticals during the first quarter worth $605,000.
+Institutional investors own 80.10% of the company’s stock.

 About Apellis Pharmaceuticals